fem2d_project, a MATLAB code which projects a finite element function.

 fem2d_project ( 'sample_prefix', 'fem_prefix' )where sample_prefix is the common prefix for the SAMPLE files:

 The file fem_prefix_values.txt is created by the program, and contains the projections of the sample data values onto the finite element space, that is, these may be regarded as coefficients of finite element functions representing the projections of the sample data.
 Note that we may also regard this operation as the refinement or coarsening of a finite element function, in that we are transferring information from the ``sample'' space to the ``fem'' space.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-FEM1D_PROJECT, a MATLAB program which projects data into a finite element space, including the least squares approximation of data, or the projection of a finite element solution from one mesh to another.
+fem1d_project, a MATLAB code which projects data into a finite element space, including the least squares approximation of data, or the projection of a finite element solution from one mesh to another.

-FEM2D_PACK, a MATLAB library which is useful for 2D finite element calculations.
+fem2d_pack, a MATLAB code which is useful for 2D finite element calculations.

-fem2d_project, a MATLAB program which projects a function f(x,y), given as data, into a given space associated with the finite element method (FEM) for piecewise linear triangular elements.
+fem2d_project, a MATLAB code which projects a function f(x,y), given as data, into a given space associated with the finite element method (FEM) for piecewise linear triangular elements.

-FEM2D_PROJECT_FUNCTION, a MATLAB program which projects a function F(X,Y), given as a formula, into a given finite element space of piecewise linear triangular elements.
+fem2d_project_function, a MATLAB code which projects a function F(X,Y), given as a formula, into a given finite element space of piecewise linear triangular elements.

-FEM2D_SAMPLE, a MATLAB program which evaluates a finite element function defined on an order 3 or order 6 triangulation.
+fem2d_sample, a MATLAB code which evaluates a finite element function defined on an order 3 or order 6 triangulation.

-FEM3D_PROJECT, a MATLAB program which projects a function F(X,Y,Z), given as a data, into a given finite element space of piecewise linear tetrahedral elements.
+fem3d_project, a MATLAB code which projects a function F(X,Y,Z), given as a data, into a given finite element space of piecewise linear tetrahedral elements.